Solana0x/getgrass/README.md

 - Invitation link Get Grass Accounts ( https://app.getgrass.io/register/?referralCode=ZJBYJraDQBJD4ZX )
 - Python (install Python By - https://www.python.org/downloads/ [windows/mac]) or Ubuntu Server [`sudo apt install python3`]
+- VPS Server !
+You can get Via AWS free Tier or Google Free tier or Gitpod or any online for just ~ 2-5$ per month
 - Proxy Server - Buy Only Residential Proxies to Earn $GRASS else you will earn 0% on data Centers / Free Cheap proxies (Best proxy providers are)
 - Proxies.fo -  https://app.proxies.fo/signup?referral=662d5a3a775a945a8de790ba [Buy Only 1GB Plan Enough for 1-6 months and you get Unlimited Accounts or proxies]
 - Get User ID from Grass Dashboard